krejciadam/hdxsmooth/README.md

 # HDXsmooth
-### Version 0.3
+### Version 0.4
 Calculate per-position deuteration levels from HDX (hydrogen-deuterium exchange) data.

 ## Description:
 HDX data are measured per-fragment.
-This utility calculates the level of deuteration on each position of the protein.
+This utility calculates the level of deuteration at each position of the protein.
 It uses deuteration levels of all the fragments.
-It also takes into the account the fact that N-termini of the fragments do not contribute to the fragments' deuteration levels.
+It also takes into the account the fact that N-termini of the fragments do not contribute to the deuteration levels, as well as proline residues.

 ## Installation:
     python3 setup.py build